atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 # Plugins support in applications

-Plugins have been available only in [zenohd](https://github.com/eclipse-zenoh/zenoh/tree/main/zenohd) so far.
+Plugins have been available only on Zenoh routers, _i.e._, [zenohd](https://github.com/eclipse-zenoh/zenoh/tree/main/zenohd).
 Starting from the 0.11.0 release, plugins can be loaded and started by any application written in any supported language, e.g. Rust, C, C++, Python.
 To enable it it’s sufficient to pass the following configuration upon zenoh session open:

 ```json
 {